 About Alan Clements

-The transcripts of their five months of conversations were smuggled out of the country and became the book “The Voice of Hope.”
-Translated into numerous languages, The Voice of Hope offers insight into the nature of totalitarianism, freedom and nonviolent revolution.
-Said the London Observer: “Clements is the perfect interlocutor….whatever the future of Burma, a possible future for politics itself is illuminated by these conversations.”
+The transcripts of their five months of conversations were smuggled out of the country and became the book ‘The Voice of Hope’.
+Translated into numerous languages, ‘The Voice of Hope’ offered insight into totalitarianism, mind control, freedom and nonviolent revolution.
+The London Observer reviewer stated: “Clements is the perfect interlocutor…Whatever the future of Burma, a possible future for politics itself is illuminated by these conversations.”

-Clements is also the co-author with (New York Times bestselling author) Leslie Kean and a contributing photographer to “Burma’s Revolution of the Spirit” Aperture, NY) – a large format photographic tribute to Burma’s nonviolent struggle for democracy, with a foreword by the Dalai Lama and essays by eight Nobel Peace laureates.
+Clements also co-authored (with the New York Times bestselling author Leslie Kean and a contributing photographer) ‘Burma’s Revolution of the Spirit’ Aperture, NY, a large format photographic tribute to Burma’s nonviolent struggle for democracy, again with a foreword by the Dalai Lama and essays by eight Nobel Peace laureates.
 In addition, Clements was the script revisionist and principal adviser for Beyond Rangoon (Castle Rock Entertainment), a feature film depicting Burma’s struggle for freedom, directed by John Boorman.

-Instinct for Freedom was nominated for the best spiritual teaching/ memoir by the National Spiritual Booksellers Association in 2003 and has been translated into numerous languages.
+‘Instinct for Freedom’ was nominated for the Best Spiritual Teaching/Memoir by the National Spiritual Booksellers Association in 2003 and has been translated into numerous languages.

 “This culture is killing the planet.
 If we are to have any future at all, we must unlearn everything the culture has taught us and begin to listen to the planet, to listen to life – the core intelligence of nature and the human heart.
 This book not only helps us with the unlearning process – the greatest challenge humankind has ever faced – it provides the essential wisdom, the spiritual intelligence, to open ourselves to finally start to hear.”

 In addition, Alan has presented to such organizations as Mikhail Gorbachev’s State of The World Forum, The Soros Foundation, United Nations Association of San Francisco, the universities of California, Toronto, Sydney, and many others, including a keynote address at the John Ford Theater for Amnesty International’s 30th year anniversary.
-More recently, Alan was a presenter at the Touche Global Consciousness Conference 2019 in Bali.
-In conjunction with the BSNO at MSY and their Nayaka Sayadaws, he also conducts with Dr Ingrid Jordt and Dr Jeannine Davies, an annual Ten Day International Wisdom of Mindfulness Meditation Retreat for English speaking participants at Mahasi Sasana Yeiktha Yangon (MSY), Myanmar.
-For more information, visit: AlanClements.com or WorldDharma.com
+Alan was also a presenter at the Touche Global Consciousness Conference 2019 in Bali.

 MEDIA AND SPEAKING INQUIRES FOR ALAN CLEMENTS